 This type of temporary impairment is very common to those who struggle with Borderline Personality Disorder (BPD).
 It can also be one of the reasons a person may want to give up on his or her life.
-In other words, when you can’t effectively deal with your emotions and likewise effectively solve the ongoing problems of life, or your attempts to solve problems only seems to make things worse, it is very hard to keep going!
+In other words, when you can’t effectively deal with your emotions, and likewise, can’t effectively solve the ongoing problems of life (or your attempts to solve problems only seems to make things worse), it is very hard to keep going!

-A very sad reality is that family, friends, and others with whom the person with BPD has attachments will quite often respond to BPD symptoms (e.g., exaggerated emotion, irrational speech and behavior) with anger, rejection, shaming, abandonment, or ongoing threats to punish if things don’t improve fast.
-But what if you have never had the proper guidance in working through difficult feelings, and therefore have no way to deal with things effectively?
+A very sad reality is that family, friends, and others with whom the person with BPD has relationships and attachments will quite often respond to BPD symptoms (e.g., exaggerated emotion, irrational speech and behavior) with anger, rejection, shaming, abandonment, or ongoing threats to punish if things don’t improve fast.
+But what if you have never had the proper guidance in working through difficult feelings, and therefore have no way to deal with the problems of life effectively?

 So where does all this emotion come from anyway?
 Well it comes from the emotional areas of the brain of course!
-That being said, it always starts with a person’s interpretation of life events (past, present, and future) and the many brain/body reactions that occur as this happens.
+That being said, it always starts with a person’s interpretation of life events and the many brain/body reactions that occur as this happens.
 In other words, the emotions start with the MEANING a person attaches to events experienced.
-The behavior that occurs is very much related to the interpretations that are made of events and the emotions that are experienced.
+The behaviour that occurs is very much related to the interpretations that are made of events and the emotions that are experienced.

 So when something happens, the brain instantly wonders if there is any danger or threat… is the event safe? …is the event meaningless? …does the event mean that other “bad events” are coming soon?
 This brain processing of “event, interpretation, and emotion” in fact happens so fast that most people don’t even realize there is a process happening at all.
 It all just seems to come out of nowhere, but it doesn’t!
 And this is where things can go horribly wrong, both for the person who struggles with BPD and those interacting with him or her.

-Since most people have very little understanding of mental health and emotional problems, they tend to rely on “the common sense of society” to guide their thinking and acting when these issues arise… meaning that people will tend to use whatever they have picked up in the media, whatever institutionalized learning has suggested they think and do, or whatever they have observed family and friends thinking and doing in difficult life situations.
+Since most people have very little understanding of mental health and emotional problems, they tend to rely on “the common sense of society” to guide their thinking and acting when these issues arise… meaning that people will tend to use whatever they have picked up in the media, whatever institutionalized learning has suggested they think, say, and do, or whatever they have observed family and friends thinking, saying, and doing in difficult life situations.